Business rates for 2021/2022

 Charity and community amateur sports club relief

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or the club, and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).
-The Council has discretion to give further relief on the remaining bill.
+Charities and registered Community Amateur Sports Clubs are entitled to 80% relief, if the property is occupied by the charity or club and used mainly for the charitable purposes of that and other charities, or the club.
+We can give further relief on the remaining bill if we think it is appropriate.

 Relief for local newspapers